EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/index.md

 # Introduction

-Blazor is the next generation front-end web application framework for .NET developers.
+Blazor is the next-generation front-end web application framework for .NET developers.
 The framework offers a productive and powerful way to construct large-scale applications with a modern component-based architecture.
 Migrating legacy .NET Framework and Web Forms to Blazor is a monumental task.
 Migration requires knowledge of breaking changes between platforms and careful planning.

 What You’ll Do During the Workshop:

 * Understand the scope of migrating your .NET applications
 * Explore the Microsoft Upgrade Assistant for Visual Studio
-* Determine what can code be migrated to .NET 7
+* Determine what code can be migrated to .NET 7
 * Start a new Blazor Server project
 * Migrate an existing Web Forms codebase to Blazor
-* Tap into Telerik UI for Blazor to generate Blazor views
+* Tap into Progress Telerik UI for Blazor to generate Blazor views
 * Create a DataGrid with full editing

 {: .note-title }
-Note callouts contain contextual information for the current step.
+Note callouts, contain contextual information for the current step.
 These notes are proved by the author to help communicate steps or concepts directly related to the workshop.

 {: .tip-title }
-Tip callouts contain related information that may be useful outside the workshop.
+Tip callouts, contain related information that may be useful outside the workshop.

 ## Prerequisites